Pycord-Development/pycord/docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 "Get" methods retrieve objects or data from the cache (general store of data) and can return ``None`` if not found.
 "Fetch" methods force an API request and will raise an error if not found.
 Example: ::

+        # --- Get example ---
-        role = member.guild.get_role(id)  # try to get role without an API request through the cache
+        role = member.guild.get_role(id)  # Try to get role without an API request through the cache
-        if role is not None:
-            await member.add_roles(role)  # if the role is found and returned, then it adds the role and returns
+        await member.add_roles(role)  # If the role is found, then it adds the role
-            return

-        # if it's not found in cache, make an API request
+        # --- Fetch example
-        role = discord.utils.get(await member.guild.fetch_roles(), id=id)
+        role = discord.utils.get(await member.guild.fetch_roles(), id=id)  # This will obtain the role via an API request

 How do I send a message to a specific channel?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~